 a timer prescaler of 1 the PWM frequency will be at 37.5 kcs/s, well above any

-audible regions (excluding bats).
+audible regions for humans and most wildlife (excluding bats).

 In case of 16 bit timers/counters, of which ATtiny13 has none, the normal phase correct